 The approaches were used to achieve the objectives of the study by including inputs (data) to obtain outputs (information), and processing to develop proposed solutions.
-Among the study methods: the analytical descriptive approach: which is the presentation and analysis of climatic and archaeological data.
-Quantitative approach: This is done through statistical analysis of data and information and tabulation to find relationships between information and statistical data and linking them to various factors.
+Among the study curricula: 1- The analytical

+(1) Prof of Climate Geography, Department of Geography, Faculty of Arts, Mansoura University descriptive approach: it is the presentation and analysis of climatic and archaeological data.
+2-The quantitative approach: This is done through statistical analysis of data and information and their scheduling to find relationships between information and statistical data and linking them to various factors.

+(2) Assistant Lecturer, Department of Geography, Faculty of Arts, Mansoura University

+Fig. (1) Location of the study area.
-One of the methods used is the "cartographic method", which aims to display and analyze a set of maps and graphs.
-A number of statistical programs were used to process and analyze climatic and archaeological data, and the "field work" method was used to apply them to the subject of the study.
-Among the programs used in the processing are Microsoft Excel 2016 and its additional components (Kutools forexcel16.5): Microsoft Excel was used to process and classify statistical data, extract various statistical coefficients, and use equations to generate data that serves the subject of the study "Thermal Extremes."
-He also used a tool (Kutools-for-excel16.5) to convert between different coordinate systems to link them to databases within a GIS environment.
-And IBM SPSS Statistics 23 : It was used in the processing of climate digital data, and the extraction of correlations between some elements of the study.
-And the ArcGIS software package: The ArcGIS 10.4.1 software package represented the most important geographic information systems programs that were used to prepare the study, by applying the cartographic method for the purpose of distributing and analyzing archaeological and climatic data, and displaying the results of the data in a variety of cartographic forms.
-Google Earth Pro: It was used as a source of aerial images to clarify some of the studied phenomena, as well as to know the coordinates of some archaeological sites through it, as well as to link some of the sites used in the study.

-The study relied on 28 stations to analyze the temperature component to extract and analyze the phenomenon of extreme thermal phenomena.
-Climatic data from the NASA website were used.
+One of the methods used is the "cartographic method", which aims to present and analyze a set of maps and diagrams.
+A number of statistical programs were used to process and analyze climatic and archaeological data, and the "field work" method was used to apply it to the subject of the study.
+Among the programs used in the processing are Microsoft Excel 2016 and its additional components (Kutools for-excel16.5), IBM SPSS Statistics 23 pr, and the ArcGIS software package.
+The study relied on 28 stations to analyze the temperature component to extract and analyze the phenomenon of thermal extremes.
+Climatic data from the NASA website was used.

-Results:

-1-Modeling of thermal extremes:
+Results:] 1-Modeling of thermal extremes:

-After applying the steps to model the layers of thermal extremes, which began with the process of deriving a classification commensurate with the weight fig (3), it becomes clear that the extreme and extremely extreme ranges are characterized in the southern region and the Western Desert, and are not found in the eastern region due to the nature of the warmth of the Red Sea, and the thermal extremes increase as we head south, and decrease as we head.
+After applying the steps to model the layers of thermal extremes, which began with the process of deriving a classification commensurate with the weight, it becomes clear that the extreme and extremely extreme ranges are characterized in the southern region and the Western Desert, and are not found in the eastern region due to the nature of the warmth of the Red Sea, and the thermal extremes increase as we head south, and decrease as we head.
 Northward with increasing very low-lying area on the northern coast of the Mediterranean Sea.
-The sea and the Sinai Peninsula, fig.(4).It turns out that the thermal extremes are distributed over the study area in five categories, as the highest ranges rise in the south of the study area and decrease as we head north.
+The sea and the Sinai Peninsula, fig.(2).

+It turns out that the thermal extremes are distributed over the study area in five categories, as the highest ranges rise in the south of the study area and decrease as we head north.
 Under the influence of the low and limited phenomena in the study area, Table No. (1) shows that Egypt is under the influence of the areas of high extremism, where the total area of the very high extremism area is 93,585 square kilometers, and the extreme region is 607,353 square kilometers.
 A total of 700,938 km2 of the total area of Egypt (1,019,600 km2, or 69.6%), and the area of low extremism is 136,592 km2.